 Want to know the secret to sustained fat-loss and metabolic health?

-In order to get lean, you have to sustain an energy deficit for however long it takes.
+In order to get lean, you have to maintain an energy deficit for however long it takes.
 Eat less than your body expends until you reach the desired level of leanness.
 No two ways about it.
 But you’ll only be able to make it there in one piece if you get a little… lazy.

 Eat less.
 Train less.